Lebo-Madikane/low-level-programming/4-pointers/README.md

 3 - A c program that changes the value of a variable through its pointer.

 4 - A speacial variable/pointer that stores the address of another pointer.

+5 - A c program that uses an array variable as a pointer.